Activities involved

 Ongoing

 As a Peer Support Group Facilitator, you will guide and support group discussions, providing a safe and empathetic environment for participants to share their experiences and receive mutual support.
+Your involvement will play a crucial role in fostering a sense of community and promoting mental well-being.

 Major Responsibilities

-Facilitate weekly support group meetings, ensuring a respectful, warm, and inclusive
+*Facilitate weekly support group meetings, ensuring a respectful, warm, and inclusive atmosphere.

 *Encourage open dialogue and active participation among group members.